360macky/graphem/README.md

 Currently NASA Open MCT does not support TypeScript (see [these issues](https://github.com/nasa/openmct/issues?q=is%3Aissue+is%3Aopen+typescript)), but for a better development experience this plugin was built on it.

+For better integration with the Graphem package it uses [RollUp](https://rollupjs.org/guide/en/), a module bundler, in the same style as [Open MCT YAMCS](https://github.com/evenstensberg/yamcs-openmct-plugin).

 ## 🤲 Contributing

 Do you would like to contribute?
 Do you want to be the author of a new feature?
 Awesome! please fork the repository and make changes as you like.
 [Pull requests](https://github.com/360macky/project-name/pulls) are warmly welcome.